nreHieW/r-nn/README.md

 ## Optimisations
 For educational purposes, `r-nn` is written to be explicit, for example using the naive matrix multiplication algorithm (for most cases).
 It also saves all intermediate values.
 In the matrix multiplication example, this means it stores ~$3N^3$ intermediate values in addition to the matrix product.
 Each `Value` object is wrapped in a `Rc<RefCell>` which adds ~40 bytes of overhead to a single 32-bit floating point.

 Optimisations would thus involve moving away from thinking in terms of Scalar operations to Tensor values with a single pointer to each Tensor instead.
+Gradient manipulations would then happen at the Tensor level instead.

 ## References